pydantic/pydantic/changes/2936-cbartz.md

-Parse environment variables as JSON, if they have a Union Type with a complex subfield.
+Parse environment variables as JSON, if they have a `Union` type with a complex subfield.